arfc/arfc.github.io/manual/guides/travel.md

 4. Note: If you are not authorized to log in, you will need to fill out the [Security Compliance Form](https://go.uillinois.edu/InfoSecCompForm), then contact Nicloe M Elliot (elliottn@illinois.edu) with your UIN noting you've completed the form.
-You should have accessin 1-3 days.
+You should have access in 1-3 days.
 5. The first time, you may need to add EBSC people as a 'proxy' by logging into Chrome River > Account Settings > Delegate Settings > Add New Delegates and add *tjconner*, *mbelsis2*, *jenilynn*, and *cmaylmer* (reimbursement people from [the directory](https://ebsc.grainger.illinois.edu/directory)).